About the Office of the Ohio Consumers' Counsel

 - Household tips on energy efficiency and weatherization; and

-- Protections from common utility scams, such as slamming and cramming.
+- Protections from common utility scams and fraud.

 Outreach & Education